NateVanArendonk/NateVanArendonk/README.md

 ## About Me

-I’m a backend-leaning full-stack engineer, currently working on a product and analytics platform for Netsmart, a health-tech company.
-I bring a scientist's perspective to my work, drawing on my years of experience as a trained scientist in coastal geomorphology and numerical modeling to tackle complex technical challenges.
+I’m a backend-leaning full-stack engineer working for meMR Health.
 When I'm not in front of my computer, you'll find me either mountain biking, skiing, or wing foiling.

 ## Projects